Dog Training Tips

 Puppy Obedience Tips and Advice

 Never forget to reward your puppy when he correctly performs the desired behavior.
 But beware, for some dogs, the caress will not be a positive reward.
 It is necessary to observe well and to know your dog to know what will make him really pleasure: caress, session of game, candy?
-Your turn to try !
+Your turn to try!

 We want always to learn how to show a dog in the ring and also be an obedience trainer.
 I was trained by a professional master trainer who was still using some of the harsh and tough old styles of training.
-I have many, many years experience with dogs and have had a very successful dog daycare for the last 8 years, so I took only what I needed and developed my own style of calm and assertive training.
+I have many, many years of experience with dogs and have had a very successful dog daycare for the last 8 years, so I took only what I needed and developed my style of calm and assertive training.